hobointhecorner/metabro/README.md

 # metabro
 My dumb ass finally found the starr apps, but I'm leaving this up as a testament to the nearly decade of off-and-on work I put into this.

+I had grand deigns on a .NET Core rewrite, and I got pretty much everything completed but the Emby module.
+Check out the MB.Core branch if you're interested.

 Powershell toolkit for Emby media servers, torrent RSS feed parsing, and uTorrent management

 Copy module directories from the releases section to your desired PSModule path and run Import-Module [ModuleName] to import